wp-plugins/adseasy/readme.txt

 == Changelog ==

+= 2.5 =

+* The Ad for search engines stays now for as many minutes as you define in the settings

 = 2.4 =

 * Added a checkbox to show the widget only if visitors come from search engines; unfortunately at the moment it happens only one time. but I don't have the time to write code.
 If anybody has suggestions, you are all wellcome to help with solutions.